accoffin12/streaming-04-bonus-ACoffin/README.md

     main("localhost", "boroughs_queue")
 ```
 # 9. Executing the Code
 Executing this particular code is complex and requires a series of steps.
 Follow each of these carefully as going out of order can result in chaos.
 When utilizing multiple consumers always activate the Consumers first.
-That way when the Producer is run we are able to see if the queue is being emptied by the Consumers or if there is an issue.
+That way when the Producer is run we can see if the queue is being emptied by the Consumers or if there is an issue.

 1. Open 3 Anaconda Prompt Terminals
 2. In each of the 3 terminals set the file path to where the repo sits.
 Use the following structure to access this folder path.